material-motion/material-motion/specifications/runtime/scheduler.md

       // Start a new transaction and commit it to the scheduler...
     })

-NOTE: It may be more valuable to have Performer-level idling.
+NOTE: It may be more valuable to have performer-level idling.
 Target-level idling may not be helpful.
-It's unclear how Performer-level idling would work, given that the outside system should generally be unaware of Performers.
+It's unclear how performer-level idling would work, given that the outside system should generally be unaware of performers.

     Transaction {
       function addActivityStateObserverForPlan(plan, function)